A00N/distr-systems-d-chat/README.md

   * Their “last seen” timestamp is updated.
 * Periodically, users with no activity for more than **5 minutes** are removed from the list.

-This is a simple heuristic; there is no explicit “disconnect” event in HTTP mode.

 ---